mattytrog/FUSEE_SUITE/README.md

 #### TODO: More indepth guide on flashing and usage

 #### TODO: Raspberry Pi OpenOCD image link here and brief guide.

+## Glossary of terms used in this document

+- CFW - Custom firmware
+- OFW - Original (standard) firmware
+- RCM - Special mode of the Switch to do things, probably in the factory.
+Not normally accessible to end-users.
+We just it as the special mode required to launch "payloads"
+- AutoRCM - Automatically entering RCM mode needed to begin the process of running CFW on the Switch
+- Payload - A piece of software that basically boots and does something on the console, exploiting the unit to run code it shouldn't
+- ChipRCM - My version of autoRCM.
+Instead of controlled corrupting of flash storage like other methods, this uses basically the "official" way to achieve RCM, with a chip
+- FailsafeRCM - Same as ChipRCM, but automatically disables itself when it cannot do anything eg when plugged into PC (using Fusee-UF2 via a chip is not possible if USB is plugged into PC, resulting the unit being "trapped" in RCM mode.
+If left in this mode, the battery will be ran completely flat and damaged potentially)
+- SAFE backup - Essential backup of BOOT0/1 and PRODINFO.
+These contain certificates and calibration data for your console.
+They are not interchangeable.
+Google "Brickachu" for more information
+- Strap - A wire or conductor linking an input/output of a chip (our SAMD21 we use for Fusee_UF2) to a point on the Switch motherboard, to perform a function.
+EG VOL+ strap emulates somebody pressing VOL+ button.
+We use 3.
+Joycon, Volume and USB.
+Only Joycon is essential to running CFW.
+Vol+ is pressed by hand (can be)
+- Drop the straps / Drop a strap - Pull a strap to GND, triggering its action

+## Why keep working on such a simple piece of software to do a simple job?

+- Because I want it right and as problem-free as possible
+- It should be easy to use
+- And easy to install

+## How?

+- It builds the payload on-the-fly in a split-second, based on selected settings.
+Using code from Me, Usbhost, other people from back in the day and the creator of Hekate, and Arduino.
+Its a combined effort (or it was)

+## Doesn't it wear the chip out keeping writing to it?

+- Yes, eventually.
+Maybe.
+Atmel quote 10,000 write cycles before the chip starts getting dementia.
+However, this software uses full wear-levelling, and only individual bits are written only when needed, at once, not rewriting the same data over and over, effectively giving us 10000 ^ 15 (we have 15 pages we use, right at the end of the flash) write cycles.
+Which is probably more than an SD card...
+I've been using the same SAMD21 test rig, with same chip, since 2018.
+Written and in use almost daily.
+Its still fine.
+Its not written to all the time.
+You will probably set your options and never change them

 ## Disclaimer: You should know exactly what you are doing before attempting this modification.
 It isn't easy - there are really really small points to solder to.
 No keys or Nintendo copyrighted works are included in this.
 This is released as open-source, with no warranty given or implied.
 YOU ONLY HAVE YOURSELF TO BLAME.